-The Center for Innovation & Collaboration
+The Chiang Center for Innovation & Collaboration

 Marianne Lieberman ’79, BLAIR TRUSTEE & TASK FORCE COMMITTEE MEMBER

 The CIC’s third floor is dedicated to fine arts instruction, and the central space is occupied by an open, airy studio.
-The space will be flooded with natural light pouring through large windows and skylights; surrounding classrooms, housing fine arts and architecture classes, are glass-walled to allow for light and promote active collaboration.
+The space is flooded with natural light pouring through large windows and skylights; surrounding classrooms, housing fine arts and architecture classes, are glass-walled to allow for light and promote active collaboration.
 In addition, a ceramics studio, fully equipped with pottery wheels, a kiln and other necessary equipment, is located adjacent to the maker space on the CIC’s ground floor.